 At lemonade one of our main concerns is to be more careful in the way we treat the world where we live in.
 That’s why we always try to develop our products with high quality and low impact materials, in order to reduce greenhouse gas emissions and combat climate change.
 Fashion has been rated as one of the most polluting industry.
 As consumers, we need to be forward thinking and take initiatives to make a change in our shopping style.
 The choice to select sustainable materials gives rise to more durable and efficient products thus contributing to environmental sustainability.

 It is time to get out of the trap of fast fashion, which leads to irrational consumption, excessive pollution and work without hygiene and safety conditions.
 Let’s together make the difference.

-Wool is a low-impact fiber that brings a number of benefits, such as being 100% natural, renewable and biodegradable.
+Wool is a low-impact fiber that brings a number of benefits, such as being 100% natural and renewable.
 Spending less energy and water than other fibers, it does not contribute to microplastic pollution in our oceans or on our land.

 Sheeps are part of the natural carbon cycle, consuming the organic carbon stored in plants and converting it to wool.
 Fifty per cent of the weight of wool is pure organic carbon.